eqNj/eqN-PD2-Filter/README.md

 Read the "Changelog" further below for more details on the filter's features.

-### Relaxed / Strict Differences
+## Relaxed / Strict Filter Differences

 The Strict filter has the following changes (After character level 75):

-Normal and exceptional rare items are hidden, with exceptions for: Gloves, boots, and belts.
-Sought after ethereal weapons.
-Bows.
-Grim shields.
-Mage plates.
-Circlets.
-Class items.

 Four socket, ethereal polearm/spear weapons of normal and exceptional tiers are hidden.

-Non-magic class items with 1 socket are always hidden, even with +3 skills.
+Non-magic class items with one socket are always hidden, even with +3 skills.

 Non-magic elite items are hidden, unless specifically valuable for use with certain runewords (at my discretion, using Kryszard's filter as a baseline) or +3 to a sought after skill.

-Non-elite magic class items will no longer show unless specifically good for crafting.
+Normal and exceptional magic class items will are hidden unless specifically great for crafting.

+Normal and exceptional rare items are hidden, with exceptions for: Gloves, boots, belts, helms, ethereal weapons, bows, grim shields, mage plates, circlets, and all class items.

 Only high/mid-tier unique and set items will notify on drop (at my discretion, using Kryszard's filter as a baseline).